 Note: RA 0Ω

 The 9V supply is common to all circuit components, with a simple resistor divider (R32, R33) 4.5 voltage is generated to be used as a bias voltage in some stages.

-In order to calculate numerically the input impedance of the emitter follower, the hybrid pi model is used for analyzing the small signal behaviour:
+In order to calculate numerically the input impedance of the emitter follower, the hybrid-pi model is used for analyzing the small signal behavior:

 For maximum power transfer, the signal source (guitar pickups) and input buffer impedance should be equal, in other words, they should match each other.
 This is very useful in radio-frequency and critical systems where the power that is lost in a transfer process is difficult to restore.

 There is no need for a gain amplification at this stage.
-It is more important to keep the signal uncorrupted as a foundations for the next stages.
+It is more important to keep the signal uncorrupted as a foundation for the next stages.

 The emitter follower output feeds the Clipping Amplifier Stage through a 1uF non-polarized electrolytic coupling cap C2, large enough value to not interfere with any guitar frequency.
 The (+) input is biased to the 4V5 voltage source with a single moderate value R5 resistor (10K).